capeswords/capeswords.github.io/_pages/dussack.md

 * Always vary and change between the cuts: [High, Wrath, Middle, Low]
 * Always aim for one of the 3 attacks to be a hit.

+## On Countercutting

+There are three ways in which to perform a countercut.

+1. **Opposing Kinetic power**: This is striking in direct opposition to an opponent's attack.
+This aims to over power the opponent.

+2. **Deflecting Power**: Cut at an incoming attack *at an angle* aiming to weaken the incoming attack.
+Think Zorn against Ober.

+3. **Power through Leverage**: Cut so that your strong (forte) is on their weak (foible).

+### Opposing Kinetic power

+There are two ways to make use of opposing kinetic power. *Properly* or *deceptively*.

+**Properly**: Actually the parry the strike.
+For this to be effective must be done with *equal* or *more power* as the incoming strike.
+Additionally you should slip back a little and move your head out the way as to regain some time.
+You are behind tempo in this regard.

+**Deceptively**: Aim here is to feint parry and allow the momentum from your opponent to speed your next attack on its way.

+### Deflecting Power

+You cut at an angle such that the blade alignment protects you from the impact and prevents the sword from taking all of it directly.
+This is when you aim to parry and hit your opponent at the same time.

+Key here is not to be directly opposing the strike.
+The Master cuts are built around this concept.

+### Power through Leverage

+The key cuts for this are: [Zwerchhauw, Schielhauw, Glutzhauw, Kronhauw].

 ## Postures and their Devices

 It is important to view the postures/guards not as a place to wait for your opponent but rather the beginning and end of a cut or parry.